VelocityLapse/velocitylapse.github.io/source/export.rst

 Image Sequence
 --------------

-Velocity Lapse capture JPG images so you full control over your project and can export the image sequence for use in other applications.
+Velocity Lapse captures JPG and/or RAW (DNG) images on supported devices so you have full control over your project.
+You can then export the image sequence for use in other applications.

 Location
 ^^^^^^^^

-The output location where the JPG image sequence will be saved.
+The output location where the JPG and/or RAW (DNG) image sequence will be saved.
 This can be changed by setting the folder of the :guilabel:`Image Export Save Location` setting.

 Frames
 ^^^^^^